Docheinstein/secrets-guard/README.md

         The DATA must be expressed as a key=value list.

         e.g. secrets modify password 11 --data Password="MyNewPassword" --key mykey

+GIT COMMANDS

+    push [--path <PATH>] [--message <COMMIT_MESSAGE>] [--remote <REMOTE_NAME>] Commits and pushes to the remote git repository.
+        Actually performs "git add ." , "git commit -m 'COMMIT_MESSAGE'" and "git push [REMOTE_NAME]" on the given path.
+        Note that the action is related to the whole repository, not a particular store.

+        If the COMMIT_MESSAGE is not specified, a default commit message will be created.
+        If the REMOTE_NAME is not specified, the default one (if set, e.g. via --set-upstream) will be used.
+        The credentials might be required by the the invoked git push routine.

+        e.g. secrets push
+        e.g. secrets push --remote origin
+        e.g. secrets push --remote bitbucket --message "Added Google password"

+    pull [--remote <REMOTE_NAME>] [--path <PATH>]
+        Pull from the remote git branch.
+        Note that the action is related to the whole repository, not a particular store.

+        e.g. secrets pull --remote origin

 GENERAL OPTIONS
     --verbose
         Prints debug statements.